actions-marketplace-validations/WebFuzzing_evomaster-action/README.md

-# evomaster-action
+# EvoMaster GitHub Action

-GitHub Action for running EvoMaster
+This is a GitHub Action for running EvoMaster as part of CI.

-WARNING: this is work in progress.
-Do not use yet

-## TODO Documentation under construction
+DOCUMENTATION UNDER CONSTRUCTION